jamesespericueta/nvim-proman/README.md

 * [x] Pop up menus
 * [x] Adding directory without needing to "cd" with subdirectory finder
 * [x] I've added other features but forgot what they were.
 I really should be more organized...
+* [x] checking if in project list subdirectory and cd to the project root for nvim-tree

 ## TODO
 * [ ] Use plenary for anything Path related